-- 1. Consolidate and enhance Auchencairn's role as a Local Centre within the settlement hierarchy. - 2.
+- 1. Consolidate and enhance Auchencairn's role as a Local Centre within the settlement hierarchy, providing for housing development on suitable sites within the settlement and business development where appropriate in the context of Policy ED1(b). - 2.
 Support proposals for, or that include, affordable housing to meet local needs. - 3.
 Recognise the historical and landscape characteristics of the settlement and ensure that development respects these, with any new buildings being constructed to a high standard of design quality with appropriate densities. - 4.
 Recognise Auchencairn's position within the Solway Coast Regional Scenic Area and its location adjacent to the East Stewartry Coast National Scenic Area.
 Both are key considerations for any future development.